Mysteriouxx/maxlev_simulator/README.md

 ## Optimizing Entry Points in Maxlev

 The next step in the optimization process is identifying ideal entry points.
 Maxlev employs advanced backtesting and reverse-engineering techniques to determine the most profitable entry signals.
-The optimization is done in three key phases:
+The backtesting is done in three key phases:

 ### Step 1: Brute-Force Test
 Inspired by Richard Dennis' Turtle Trading experiment, we use indicator values as potential entry signals, which are tested through a brute-force methodology.
 A rolling window technique is employed to test multiple indicators on various timeframes, with each threshold tested to determine the best parameters for triggering trades.
 This results in an optimal "threshold lookup table" that identifies the most successful entry signals based on historical data.